 For three weeks in 2011, world-famous sculptor Patrick Dougherty was artist-in-residence at Lewis Ginter Botanical Garden.
 During these weeks of "Meadowmorphosis" Doughtery and his team of volunteers transformed 5 tractor trailor truckloads of sticks into a multi-room stick sculpture, Diamonds in the Rough.

 We captured the 3-week "Meadowmorphosis" of the Anderson Meadow in a 2-minute time-lapse film.
 Enjoy!

 Patrick Dougherty visited Lewis Ginter Botanical Garden in May 2010, a year before the sculpture was built.
 He chose the Anderson Wildflower Meadow as the location.
 "Meadowmorphosis" became the name of the process transforming this space into the site of Dougherty's sculpture.

 For the first three days, Patrick Dougherty and a crew of Garden volunteers harvested local sticks and saplings in a sustainable way.

-Dougherty, his assistant Andy Lynch and the volunteers harvested sweet gum and red maple.
-The Virginia Department of Forestry helped identify private landowners' sites in Hanover and Chesterfield Counties.
+Dougherty, his assistant Andy Lynch, and volunteers harvested sweet gum and red maple saplings.
+The Virginia Department of Forestry helped identify private landowners' sites in Hanover and Chesterfield Counties for the harvest..